jungtaekkim/bayeso/paper.md

 best solution among the queries evaluated so far is selected by considering the function evaluations.
 As shown in \autoref{fig:bo_steps}, Bayesian optimization iteratively finds a candidate of global optimizer, repeating the aforementioned steps.
-Note that an objective function of the example shown in \autoref{fig:bo_steps} is
+Note that, for this example, an objective is
 \begin{equation}\label{eqn:simple}
     f(x) = 2 \sin(x) + 2 \cos(2x) + 0.05 x,
 \end{equation}